 - Motivate and influence education leaders.
 We’re counting on your strong public presentation skills and your ability to build strong individual relationships.
 You’ll regularly partner with, and be expected to influence, clients, teachers and school leaders, investing them in a vision of rigorous instruction that is aligned to the Common Core State Standards or other college and career readiness standards, instructional excellence and generating excitement about effective approaches to professional development.

-- Translate your Common Core expertise.
+- Translate your Common Core expertise in math.
 You have both a deep understanding of instruction and the systems that support—or hinder—it.
 You use this knowledge to meet our clients where they are at by designing reasonable solutions to their challenges and you have the ability to assess and adjust to the needs of your clients.
 You can clearly communicate complex information to a variety of audiences, including teachers, school leaders and district staff.

 - Connect the dots in ambiguous circumstances.
 You’ll use your analytical and problem solving skills to design and facilitate trainings and meetings, craft strategic academic interventions that improve student performance, and propose solutions to academic challenges every day.
 Ambiguity doesn’t scare you; just the opposite, you thrive on it.
 Your creative instincts will help you deal with vague situations and develop new approaches with limited guidance.

-- Strong familiarity and expertise with the Common Core State Standards (CCSS) required, including a deep conceptual understanding of the instructional shifts
+- Strong familiarity and expertise with the Common Core Math State Standards (CCSS) required, including a deep conceptual understanding of the instructional shifts

 - Deep knowledge of content and instruction, with at least four years Pre-K-12 teaching experience, preferably in high-need schools or with high-need populations, and a proven track record of raising student achievement